(Updated October 2016)

 |Percentage of Pu isotopes at discharge

-Plutonium-240 is the second most common isotope, formed by occasional neutron capture by Pu-239.
+Plutonium-240 is the second most common isotope, formed by neutron capture by Pu-239 in about one-third of impacts.
 Its concentration in nuclear fuel builds up steadily, since it does not undergo fission to produce energy in the same way as Pu-239.
 (In a fast neutron reactor it is fissionablec, which means that such a reactor can utilise recycled plutonium more effectively than a LWR.)
 While of a different order of magnitude to the fission occurring within a nuclear reactor, Pu-240 has a relatively high rate of spontaneous fission with consequent neutron emissions.
 This makes reactor-grade plutonium entirely unsuitable for use in a bomb (see section on Plutonium and weapons below).
 Reactor-grade plutonium is defined as that with 19% or more of Pu-240.
 This is also called 'civil plutonium'.

 Plutonium-238, Pu-240 and Pu-242 emit neutrons as a few of their nuclei spontaneously fission, albeit at a low rate.
 They and Pu-239 also decay, emitting alpha particles and heat.